A Checklist for Volatile Markets: Retirement Saver Edition

 4) Review the asset allocation of your long-term portfolio.

 Taking a hands-off approach to your portfolio in falling markets is often best, but that’s only if your investment mix is reasonably positioned given your proximity to your goals.
 After you've revisited your savings rate, take a closer look at your allocations to the major asset classes: stocks, bonds, and cash.
 The X-Ray functionality in Morningstar's Portfolio Manager or Instant X-Ray can help you see where your portfolio's mix of stocks, bonds, and cash stands today.

 There are a few ways to go about gauging the reasonableness of your stock/bond/cash mix.
 Of course, a financial advisor can help you customize your asset allocation and your portfolio plan based on your own situation.
-But if you're just seeking a quick check on whether your asset allocation is sane, eyeballing the asset allocations of good-quality target-date funds (like those from Vanguard and the BlackRock LifePath Index series) can be a start.
+But if you're just seeking a quick check on whether your asset allocation is sane, eyeballing the asset allocations of good-quality target-date funds, like those from T. Rowe Price and the BlackRock LifePath Index series, can be a start.
+(Look for the funds whose asset allocations match your own.)
 I also refer frequently to the Morningstar Lifetime Allocation Indexes for a professional take on asset allocation for various life stages and risk tolerances.
 My model portfolios for retirement savers can also provide some guidance, and I like the idea of customizing your allocation based on your human capital characteristics as well as risk tolerance.

 If it turns out changes are in order, be sure to bear tax considerations in mind.
 Making changes in your tax-sheltered accounts won't trigger a tax bill, so it usually makes sense to focus any repositioning efforts there.